Salmon Croquettes are one of the quintessential Southern Soul Food dishes! Perfectly seasoned and delicious, you'll love these baked or pan-fried!

 - Place salmon on saucer and gently remove skin and bones

-- Lightly beat egg; pour into bowl with salmon
+- Lightly beat eggs; pour into bowl with salmon

-- Once all patties are formed, place in refrigerator for at least 15 minutes
+- Once all patties are formed, roll each patty lightly in breadcrumbs, place in refrigerator for at least 15 minutes (this step is optional, but I recommend it if your pan frying; (skip this step if your baking them)

 - Using a spatula, place salmon patties in hot oil; turn heat down to medium

-- Cook salmon patties about 3-4 minutes per side or until they are golden brown
+- Cook salmon patties about 3-4 minutes per side or until they are golden brown; carefully flip the cakes and continue to cook another 3-4 minutes; remove from pan

 - Place on paper towel to drain